-Diana Falchuk is a national consultant, facilitator, educator and practicing artist with 13 years experience developing and leading community-centered programming, policy and trainings.
+Diana Falchuk is a consultant, facilitator, educator and practicing artist with 13 years experience developing and leading community-centered programming, policy and trainings.
 Her expertise includes designing and facilitating trainings on oppression and cultural competency, and managing partnerships between community organizations and government that use hands-on, creative channels to achieve equity and provide alternatives to incarceration.
-Diana has a Master’s in Social Work from the University of Washington where she trained as an Intergroup Dialogue Facilitator.
-In addition to her consulting practice, Diana works as Outreach Specialist with the City of Seattle Office for Civil Rights/Race and Social Justice Initiative, through which she is designing and managing a multi-sector, regional education campaign to build public will for racial equity, in partnership with Pacific Science Center and numerous community and for-profit organizations.
+Diana has a Master’s in Social Work from the University of Washington, where she trained as an Intergroup Dialogue Facilitator.
+In addition to her consulting practice, Diana works as Outreach Specialist with the City of Seattle Office for Civil Rights/Race and Social Justice Initiative, through which she is designing and coordinating a multi-sector, regional education campaign to build public will for racial equity.

 Diana is an instructor in the Museology Graduate Program at the University of Washington and a member of the Creating Awareness Through Art (CATA) national advisory board.
 As a member of the Seattle Arts Commission (2009 - 2013), Diana co-chaired the education committee and led a successful community-wide advocacy campaign to embed arts education in Seattle Public Schools’ budget and strategic plan.
 Named a 2012 Future List innovator in the arts by City Arts Magazine, Diana has presented widely on arts-based alternatives, including at the 2011 Clinton Global Initiative Annual Meeting.